javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 }
 ```

-To show Javascript that it's not a code block, we can wrap the whole assignment in brackets `(...)`:
+To show JavaScript that it's not a code block, we can wrap the whole assignment in brackets `(...)`:

 ```js run
 let title, width, height;